AntonioDehesa/tilop/README.md

 They can communicate completely independently from each other.
 I can also use them on Containers.
 The translation works, multiple routes, etc.
 Now, I am working on making it look nice.

+## Day 175: May 25 2022
+### Today's progress:

+So, I tried to use dropdowns from react-bootstrap, and it did not work as expected. i had some issues with i18next, where it autoclicked on the translation button repeatedly, crashing the site.

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla